Moldable Bone Graft Substitute

-Building on Biomatlante’s core MBCP™ Technology, In’Oss™ is an innovative and moldable synthetic bone graft, composed of Hydroxyapatite (HA), Beta Tricalcium Phosphate (ß-TCP) and a hydrogel.
+Building on Biomatlante’s core MBCP™ Technology, In’Oss™ is an innovative and moldable bone graft3,14,15, composed of Hydroxyapatite (HA), Beta Tricalcium Phosphate (ß-TCP) and a hydrogel12.

-Developed to facilitate handling during bone grafting procedures, In’Oss™ can fit into different grafting sites.
+Developed to facilitate handling3,15 during bone grafting procedures, In’Oss™ can fit into different grafting sites.3,14,15

-In’Oss™, is the optimal balance between MBCP™ micro granules and an absorbable hydrogel, acting as a carrier for rapid vascularization and mineralization.12
+In’Oss™, is the optimal balance between MBCP™ micro granules and an absorbable hydrogel, acting as a carrier for vascularization and mineralization.12

-In’Oss™ keeps the original graft shape and bone volume.
-It is gradually absorbed to be replaced by vital architectured bone.
+In’Oss™ keeps the original graft shape and bone volume3,14,15.
+It is gradually absorbed to be replaced by vital architectured bone.7,8,14

-HA alone resorbs too slowly while TCP resorbs too fast.
-Bi-phasic HA and TCP allow for a resorption rate similar to that of human bone.
+HA alone resorbs too slowly while TCP resorbs too fast4,16,17.
+Bi-phasic HA and TCP allow a resorption rate similar to that of human bone5,18,19.

-Interconnected network of macropores and micropores that enables the colonization of bone cells and biological fluid uniformly within the matrix.
+Interconnected network that enables the colonization of bone cells and biological fluid uniformly within the matrix.

-For ionic exchange: TCP dissolution and bone crystal precipitation.
-Newly bioactive interface with bone cells.
+For ionic exchange: TCP dissolution and bone crystal precipitation create newly bioactive interface with bone cells.

 Macropores are a network of interconnected spaces that promote the biological infiltration and cellular colonization by osteoblasts and osteoclasts.